Light propagation and quasinormal modes of a topologically charged Schwarzschild-Klinkhamer wormhole: Light Propagation

 Implementing the Euler–Lagrange equations and restricting the motion to the equatorial section of the geometry ($\theta=\pi/2$), two constants of motion emerge as a direct consequence of the underlying symmetries.
-These correspond to the conserved energy $E$ and angular momentum $L$ associated with photon propagation.
-Their explicit forms can be written as follows:
+These correspond to the conserved energy $E=A(r)\dot t$ and angular momentum $L= D(r)\dot \varphi$ associated with photon propagation. {By substituting the conserved quantities into the equation of motion and performing the necessary algebraic manipulations, the equation governing the system can be rewritten in the form:}